Oregon man stabbed 17 times after telling homeless man to move, daughter says

 'VETERANS MATTER' HELPS HOUSE THOUSANDS OF HOMELESS VETERANS

-Neighbors said that Lebechuck had been telling homeless people in the area in recent weeks that they couldn't stay in the area, where they had reportedly been living in tents for years.
+Neighbors said that Lebechuck had been telling homeless people in recent weeks that they couldn't stay in the area, where they had reportedly been living in tents for years.

 “He just always stays on top of it because he doesn’t want them taking over his neighborhood,” McNeel told Fox 12 of her father.